alOletres/alOletres/README.md

-## Hi I'm Alejandro Oletres Jr. You can call me AL for short a Full Stack Developer!!
+## Hi there!
+You can call me AL for short a Full Stack Developer!!

 - 🔭 I’m currently working on [Mechanical Dryer App]
 - 🌱 I’m currently learning [Docker]